Ionic polaron in a Bose-Einstein condensate

-In order to analyse the spatial structure of the many-body bound state we further turn our attention to the atom-atom and atom-ion correlation functions.
+{\it Correlation functions.} In order to analyse the spatial structure of the many-body bound state we further turn our attention to the atom-atom and atom-ion correlation functions.
 Typical examples are displayed in Fig.~\ref{fig:corr}.
 As it can be seen, the atom-ion correlation features a pronounced peak indicating a strong bunching effect at distances where the atom-ion interaction potential is strongly attractive.
 Moreover, for $N < N_{\mathrm{c}}$ (see red lines) the atom-atom correlation function does not approach a constant at long distances, but instead it decays exponentially, supporting the interpretation that essentially all bosons are bound to the ion and are localized at distances of the order of a few $R^\star$.
 The width of $g_2^{\mathrm{ai}}$ can be used as the definition of the size of the MBBS that can be interpreted as a mesoscopic molecular ion.
 For $N > N_{\mathrm{c}}$ (see blue lines) the position of the peak does not change; the atom-atom correlation function, however, converges to a constant value which is slightly below unity.
 This demonstrates that the excess atoms are not bound to the ion and indeed form a bosonic background for the MBBS.
 The atom-atom correlation functions in the presence of the ion (dashed lines) also indicate the bunching behaviour close to the ion.
 The effect is the strongest for small systems, $N < N_{\mathrm{c}}$, where the bosons tend to stay close to each other as they are a part of the MBBS [see also Fig.~\ref{fig:snapshots}(a)].
-As the system size is increased, the peak at short distances is lowered and $g_2^{\mathrm{aa}}(r)$ starts to approach a constant value at large distances, i.e. the whole volume is filled with the gas [see also Fig.~\ref{fig:snapshots}(b)], and the peak at short distances is correspondingly lowered.
+This can be interpreted as an effective interaction within the medium induced by the impurity.
+As the system size is increased, $g_2^{\mathrm{aa}}(r)$ starts to approach a constant value at large distances, i.e. the whole volume is filled with the gas [see also Fig.~\ref{fig:snapshots}(b)], and the peak at short distances is correspondingly lowered.
 The asymptotic value $g_2^{\mathrm{aa}}(r)\to 1 - N_{\mathrm{c}}/N$ reflects a smaller effective density, as $N_{\mathrm{c}}$ atoms are bound to the ion.
 Eventually, in the thermodynamic limit atom-atom correlations will coincide with those of a homogeneous Bose gas without an ion (green line in Fig.~\ref{fig:corr}).